FAQ

 Public charging spaces are for charging only, and should never be used as a parking spot.
 The airport is the the only exception.
 Think of charging spots like public restrooms.
 Use them and move on.

-Regular service includes wheel rotation, brake and suspension inspections, replacement of the air filter and wiper, wiper fluid top up, lubrication of door hinges etc. These service items can be carried out at any competent mechanical facility.
+EVs have fewer moving parts than gasoline vehicles, so maintenance is simpler.
+Regular service includes wheel rotation, brake and suspension inspections, replacement of the air filter and wipers, wiper fluid top up, lubrication of door hinges etc. These service items can be carried out at any competent mechanical facility.
 Yearly battery health reports are encouraged.

 Japanese manufacturers typically include a 3 year comprehensive and a 5 year powertrain warranty for new vehicles.
 European manufacturers typically include a 4 year comprehensive warranty for new vehicles.
 Used EVs carry the balance of the original warranty.
 Many carry a separate “loss of capacity” warranty.
 Our staff can supply more detailed information regarding specific vehicles.